 The objectives of the Australasian Animal Studies Association are to:

-- Encourage the development of human-animal studies as a field of academic research;
+- To foster the development of Animal Studies as a field of academic research in Australasia and elsewhere.

 - To activate and support a community of Animal Studies scholars, artists and advocates.

 - To encourage approaches to Animal Studies that foreground and respect the interests, perspectives and rights of nonhuman animals.

 - To encourage and support the production and publication of scholarly, creative and community work in the field.

 - To promote the work of AASA members both within Australasian academic contexts and internationally.

 - To inform members of local and international Animal Studies events.

 - To achieve these objects by activities which may include, but are not limited to, promoting a biennial Australasian Animal Studies Association Inc. conference, maintaining strong online presence, supporting the scholarly journal Animal Studies Journal, hosting and disseminating strategic communication among members.